 Other Ways That Michigan HIE Law Firms Help Families

-Depending on the circumstances unique to your child’s injury, there could be several parties liable for the damage you and your child have suffered.
-These potential defendants include:
+Depending on the circumstances surrounding your child’s injury, several parties could be liable for the damage you and your child have suffered.
+These potential defendants include the following:

 - Healthcare organizations (such as hospitals or birthing centers)